ivansglazunov/hasyx/TINKOFF_API.md

 - [Official Tinkoff Documentation](https://www.tinkoff.ru/kassa/dev/payments/)

 ## Note
 This documentation is based on available open-source information and may not be complete.
 Always refer to the official Tinkoff documentation for the most up-to-date information.

+Configuration note:
+- Any environment variables used by your Hasyx project for TBank/Tinkoff integration are configured via `npx hasyx config` and written to the generated `.env`.
+Do not edit `.env` manually.